Ekkehard-Schulze/indoor-climate-logger/README.md

 7. On Raspberry Pi kernel One-Wire and Blinka I2C are supported.

 8. _indoor-climate-logger.py/code.py_ either logs temperature measurements with Python's timer or RTC, or with a DS3231 I2C precision clock.
-On WiFi enabled microcontroller, NTP is also supported.
+On WiFi enabled microcontrollers, NTP is also supported.

 9. You find more technical details in _indoor-climate-logger.py_.